java-sheets/java-sheets/runtime/README.md

 }
 ```

-we can write following access graph configs
+we can write the following access graph configs:

 ```
 evilcorp.coolib.Library#count(*)*